 Privacy, security, and compliance

-Data privacy and security is a primary adoption challenge.
+Data privacy and security are a primary adoption challenge.
 As these systems handle large volumes of sensitive information, organizations must implement robust safeguards to protect against breaches and unauthorized access.
-This is accomplished by
+This is accomplished by:

 Specialized skills